 This vegan haroset or charoset recipe and post was shared with us by Robin Robertson for Passover.
 Robin is a widely published vegan cookbook author with approximately 20 titles, including Party Vegan, Vegan on the Cheap, and Vegan Unplugged.
-For more information on Robin and her books, visit her website, Global Vegan Kitchen.
-For more recipes, visit Robin’s blog, Vegan Planet.
+For more information on Robin, her books, and recipes, visit her website, Global Vegan Kitchen.

 Haroset, also spelled charoset, is a flavorful apple relish that is traditionally served at the Passover seder meal.
 It symbolizes the mortar used by the Israelites to build cities for the Pharaoh during their enslavement in Egypt.